Martnat8/ROB499_hw4/README.md

 This package contains one node that publishes sin waves.
 It has parameters 'frequency' and 'clamp'.

-Frequency controls the frequency of the sin wave.
+Frequency: controls the frequency of the sin wave.
-Clamp, clamps the sin wave to a maxium amplitude.
+Clamp: clamps the sin wave to a maxium amplitude.

 This package is driven by the wave.py launch file, which spawns three instances of the oscope node producing 1 Hz, 5 Hz, and 10 Hz sine waves.
 The 10 Hz wave is clamped